 Type: 4.4 C (4000 Ltr Tank, 4WD, Crew Cab) Tanker.

 The tanker is the brigade’s primary appliance for grass and scrub fires and is fitted with a “burnover crew protection system”, which includes sprays all over the truck to protect in a life threatening situation.

-The vehicle has a water capacity of 3750 litres, 750 litres of which is dedicated solely to the “crew protection system”.
-The appliance carries CABA (Compressed Air Breathing Apparatus), rural fire-fighting tools (rake-hoe’s, shovels) as well as lengths of hose, branches and draughting equipment – used to obtain water from a static water supply (ie. swimming pool, dam) and fill the tank).
+The appliance has a front monitor allowing us to spray water from inside the cabin with joystick control, it also carries CABA (Compressed Air Breathing Apparatus), rural fire-fighting tools (rake-hoe’s, shovels) as well as lengths of hose, branches and draughting equipment – used to obtain water from a static water supply (ie. swimming pool, dam) and fill the tank).